-The Tout-Monde Festival is an initiative of the French Embassy’s Cultural Services, in close partnership with the France Florida Foundation for the Arts.
+The Tout-Monde Festival is an initiative of the French Embassy’s Cultural Services, in close partnership with the France Florida Foundation for the Arts and French Arts Associates.

-By doing so, the festival also endeavors to develop the knowledge of future generations about Caribbean culture and to encourage tourism and economic exchange between Florida and the Caribbean.
+By doing so, the festival also endeavors to develop the knowledge of future generations about Caribbean culture and the environment, and to encourage tourism and economic exchange between Florida and the Caribbean.
+The festival strives to combat racism through cultural diversity and intercultural dialogue, and to raise awareness about ecological concerns in the Caribbean region.

-Spanning across all fields — visual and performing arts including music, dance, theatre, film, literature –, the Tout-Monde Festival will present contemporary artistic, cultural and intellectual practices of the greater insular, continental and diasporic Caribbean context.
+Spanning across all fields, visual and performing artsincluding music, dance, theatre, as well as film and academics, the Tout-Monde Festival presents contemporary artistic, cultural and intellectual practices of the greater insular, continental and diasporic Caribbean context, presented during several days in different emblematic cultural venues of Miami, representing each a specific cultural heritage and community.

-The Tout-Monde Festival aspires to embody the spirit and philosophy of the “Tout-Monde” – the union of territories, cultures and individuals with multiples roots in one “Whole World” –, a concept introduced by Martinican writer, poet and philosopher Edouard Glissant (1928-2011) in his book Traité du Tout-Monde.
+The Tout-Monde Festival aspires to embody the spirit and philosophy of the “Tout-Monde” – the union of territories, cultures and individuals with multiples roots in one “Whole World” –, a concept introduced by Martinican writer, poet and philosopher Edouard Glissant (1928-2011) in his essay Poétique de la Relation – Poétique IV, Traité du Tout-Monde.

 The Cultural Services of the French Embassy promotes the best of French arts, literature, cinema, language, and higher education across the United States.